-The length of a work zone should be held to the minimum length required to accomplish the work.
+The length of a work zone should be held to the minimum length required to accomplish the Work.
 If a project has multiple individual worksites within the overall limits of the project, each site should be signed individually if the advance warning signs for each site can be installed without overlapping an adjacent worksite.
 As soon as the work is completed at any individual site, the warning signs shall be removed from that site.
-Clean-up work and punch list work shall be performed with portable signage.